jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 # when propmpted with the detail of all resources that will be deployed in the space, type Y
 ```

-Access the Hub GUI: `Application Spaces > Spaces > Click in your space to view details`.
+Access the Hub GUI: `Spaces > Click in your space to view details`.
 The space will now show gradually:
 - Applications: the `tanzu-java-webapp` application you just deployed
     ![Space App](./img/view-app.png)
 - Click on the ingress to check DNS of the app.
 Access that URL in firefox